18F/eligibility-rules-service/notes/recap.md

   * https://federalist-1c734efa-8e7a-40ed-9b1e-432001a347e9.app.cloud.gov/site/18f/snap-js-prescreener-prototypes/prescreeners/va.html
   * https://vplc.org/snap-calculator/
 * Lessons:
-  * Implementing rules in JS makes them reusable via browser-based calculators.
+  * Implementing rules in JS makes them reusable via browser-based calculators ...
   * ... and is a good way to visualize the rules and make them interactive!
     * A step towards building confidence to integrate them in more mission-critical places.